CSCI3390Spring2025/final_project/README.md

 4,3

 ## Correlation Clustering

+Your goal is to compute a clustering that has disagreements as small as possible for each graph.

 ### Input format
 Each input file consists of multiple lines, where each line contains 2 numbers that denote an undirected edge.
 For example, the input below is a graph with 3 edges.